Multilevel functional distributional models with application to continuous glucose monitoring in diabetes clinical trials: Models for longitudinal distributional representations

 \subsection{Longitudinal function-on-scalar regression models}

-In our case study, in addition to the quantile functional profile $Q_{ij}(p)$, we observe time dependent and independent covariates such as demographics and HbA1c.
-These covariates can be incorporated both in the fixed and/or random effects structure of the model.
+We first introduce some notation.
+Denote by $Q_{ij}(p)$, $p\in [0,1]$, the random quantile function for individual $i=1,\ldots, n$ during period $j=1,\ldots, J_i$.
+For notation simplicity we assume that $J_i= J$ for all $i=1,\ldots, n$, though methods can account for a different number of observations per study participant.
+We also observe time-dependent and time-independent covariates such as demographics and HbA1c.
 To account for these covariates we consider models of the type

-where $X_{ijl}$ are $L$ fixed effects covariates, $\beta_l(p)$ is the fixed effect parameter for the quantile corresponding to probability $p$, $Z_{ijk}$ are $K$ random effects covariates, $U_{ik}(p)$ is a random functional effect corresponding to subject $i$ at probability $p$, and $W_{ij}(p)$ is the residual variation that is unexplained by either the fixed or random effects.
-We assume that the $U_{ik}(\cdot)$ and $W_{ij}(\cdot)$ processes are zero mean square integrable processes, with $W_{ij}(\cdot)$ being uncorrelated with all $U_{ik}(p)$, though $U_{ik}(p)$ can be correlated among themselves.
+where $X_{ijl}$ are $L$ fixed-effects covariates, $\beta_l(p)$ are the fixed-effect parameter for covariate $X_{ijl}$ probability $p$ quantile, $Z_{ijk}$ are $K$ random-effects covariates, $U_{ik}(p)$ is a random functional effect corresponding to subject $i$ at probability $p$, and $W_{ij}(p)$ is the residual variation at visit $j$ that is unexplained by the subject-specific fixed and random effects.
+We assume that the $U_{ik}(\cdot)$ and $W_{ij}(\cdot)$ processes are zero-mean square-integrable processes, with $W_{ij}(\cdot)$ being uncorrelated with all $U_{ik}(p)$, though the $U_{ik}(p)$ can be correlated among themselves.
 We do not impose any additional restrictions on these processes, though the outcomes $Q_{ij}(p)$ are increasing functions of $p$.
 We propose to fit the models by ignoring this fact, produce predictions of $Q_{ij}(p)$, and then project these predictions onto the space of increasing functions.

-Models such as \eqref{eq_fast} have been proposed in the literature before, are easy to write down, but are difficult to fit in real life applications.
-To address this problem, we adapt the recently proposed fast univariate inference (FUI) for longitudinal functional data analysis proposed by \cite{cui2021fast}.
-This approach can be implemented by fitting many pointwise mixed effects models and then smoothing the fixed effects parameters over the functional domain.
-An important advantage of our approach lies in its ability to generalize the intuitive method of fitting mixed effects models for each quantile separately.
-For practical modeling purposes using existing software, we assume that $U_{ik}(\cdot)$ and $W_{ij}(\cdot)$ are Gaussian processes.
-Consequently, we leverage the capabilities of specific software designed for Gaussian univariate outcomes, such as the \texttt{lme4} \textbf{R} package.
+Models such as \eqref{eq_fast} have been proposed in the literature before, are easy to write down, but are difficult to fit in real-life applications.
+To address this problem, we adapt the recently proposed fast univariate inference (FUI) for longitudinal functional data analysis by \citep{cui2021fast}.
+This approach can be implemented by fitting many pointwise mixed-effects models and then smoothing the fixed-effects parameters over the functional domain.
+For practical purposes, we assume that $U_{ik}(\cdot)$ and $W_{ij}(\cdot)$ are Gaussian processes.
+Consequently, we leverage the capabilities of software designed for Gaussian univariate outcomes, such as the \texttt{lme4} \textbf{R} package.
+The following algorithm was used to fit model~\eqref{eq_fast}: